-If you’re a bride-to-be, the coronavirus crisis could potentially shift your wedding plans.
-Just this weekend, the Center of Disease Control advised that during the COVID-19 outbreak, there should not be gatherings of more than 50 people for the next eight weeks.
+If you were a bride-to-be this year, COVID-19 more than likely shift your wedding plans.
+For a majority of cities, the Center of Disease Control advised that during the outbreak, there should not be gatherings of more than 50 people.
 Including a potential postponed date of delivery, the risk of dress maintenance also raises queries for the wedding market due to factory shut-downs and dresses manufactured in China.

 “We are seeing cases where brands are behind on production, which is causing uncertainty and delay for brides.
 Our production model, where we are vertically-integrated with the best wedding dress workshops, is paying off,” Means wrote in a blog post.

-If you still have a few months before total panic takes over your body, Means gave ESSENCE tips on how to find the perfect wedding dress while being stuck on lockdown.
+Before panicking about the limitations on finding a wedding dress at the moment, Means gave ESSENCE tips on how to find the perfect gown while being stuck on lockdown.

 ESSENCE: When would you say a bride starts shopping for her dress?